Demixing Sines and Spikes Using Multiple Measurement Vectors: Introduction

-The rest of the paper is as follows: In Section\ref{section2} the demixing problem for the MMV case is formulated, in Section\ref{section3} the TV norm minimization is applied to distinguish the signal of interest from the outliers, in Section\ref{section4} the dual problem is investigated and a new SDP is proposed, in Section\ref{section5} numerical results are presented, and Section\ref{section51} is devoted to conclusion and future work discussions.
-Also, the proof of the main theorem can be found in Section\ref{section6}.
+The rest of the paper is as follows: In Section \ref{section2} the demixing problem for the MMV case is formulated, in Section \ref{section3} the TV norm minimization is applied to distinguish the signal of interest from the outliers, in Section \ref{section4} the dual problem is investigated and a new SDP is proposed, in Section \ref{section_noise} dense Gaussian perturbation is added to the model and the corresponding SDP is proposed.
+Section \ref{section6} presents the numerical results, Section \ref{section7} provides the proof for the main theorem, and Section \ref{section8} is devoted to the conclusion and future work discussions.
+Also, the proof of the main theorem can be found in Section \ref{section9}.

 \textbf{Notation}.
 Throughout this paper, scalars are denoted by lowercase letters, vectors by lowercase boldface letters, and matrices by uppercase boldface letters.
 The ${i}$th element of the vector ${\boldsymbol x}$ is given by ${\boldsymbol x_i}$. ${|.|}$ denotes cardinality for sets and absolute value for scalars. ${f^{(i)}(t)}$ denotes the ${i}$th derivative of ${f(t)}$ with respect to ${t}$.
 Transpose, conjugate, and hermitian of a matrix or vector are given by ${(.)^T}$, ${(.)^{\ast}}$, and ${(.)^H}$ respectively.